cython/cython/docs/src/reference/compilation.rst

 ``binding`` (True / False)
-    Controls whether free functions behave more like Python's CFunctions (e.g. `len`) or Python's functions (which, among other things, bind to an instance when looked up as a class attribute).
+    Controls whether free functions behave more like Python's CFunctions (e.g. :func:`len`) or, when set to True, more like Python's functions (which, among other things, bind to an instance when looked up as a class attribute).

 ``boundscheck``  (True / False)
     If set to False, Cython is free to assume that indexing operations